 Your hair

 Your hair could be the main reason you're experiencing forehead acne, particularly if you have oily hair and scalp.
 If you are not washing the oils away from your hair regularly, they can deposit onto your forehead, resulting in pore blockages and breakouts.
 Hair products may also be the cause of a spotty forehead.
-Products designed for hairstyling or straightening often contain potential acne-causing ingredients like cocoa butter, sodium lauryl sulfate, and coconut oil (typically referred to as cocos Nucifera oil in many ingredient lists).
+Products designed for hairstyling or straightening often contain potential acne-causing ingredients like cocoa butter, sodium lauryl sulfate, and coconut oil (typically called cocos Nucifera oil in many ingredient lists).

 To fight forehead pimples, be sure to wash your hair habitually and be mindful of which products you choose to put on your gorgeous locks.
-If you have bangs and face a stubborn breakout, try to keep your hair up and away from your skin whenever possible.
+If you have bangs and face a stubborn breakout, keep your hair up and away from your skin whenever possible.
 Bangs and fringe can trap dirt, oil, and product against your forehead, creating a breeding ground for bacteria.

 Pore-blocking cosmetics